Angela, though not a natural green thumb, has studied gardening in order to better care for her yard.

 - Choose a spot in your garden where the flowers will get plenty of sun.

 - They do best with at least six hours of sun.
 The shade is not essential.
 Therefore they can get continual sun without harming them.

 - They also need lots of water, especially early on in the growing season.

 - Plant the seeds at least two inches into the soil.
-Having soil well-tilled is important to help roots grow deep.
+Having soil well-tilled is vital to help roots grow deep.

 |Prep time||Cook time||Ready in||Yields|

 - 2 Tbs dry seasoning, of your choice

 How To Harvest and Flavor Sunflower Seeds